-A market can be view as data containment area that separates behaviour data from different sites.
+A market can be view as data containment area that separates behavior data from different sites.
 A market can have several different locales for sites where multiple languages are needed.
 This, together with site currency and more, can be configured with the Apptus eSales Apps.

 There are two main approaches that can be taken when modelling the product data with markets.
 One is to use a product on all markets, the other is to use one product per market.
 Each one has their advantages and disadvantages.

-Using one product for all markets enables the sharing of visitor behaviour across different languages on that market.
+Using one product for all markets enables the sharing of visitor behavior across different languages on that market.
 However, as all attributes for all markets and languages must be in one product entity, the mapping of product data to import templates becomes more complex.
 This approach is commonly only relevant and useful for retailers with extremely large product catalogues.

 Using one product per market is an approach that allows for easier configuration.
-Behaviour connections that facilitate recommendations and product listings are segmented per market, but may result in problems where markets have multiple locales.
+Behavior connections that facilitate recommendations and product listings are segmented per market, but may result in problems where markets have multiple locales.